InstaWP/iwp-demo-helper/README.md

 ## Tips

-If you have marked the plugin menu has "hidden" then you can retrive it via this relative URL `/wp-admin/admin.php?page=iwp_migration`
+* If you have marked the plugin menu has "hidden" then you can retrive it via this relative URL `/wp-admin/admin.php?page=iwp_migration`
+* If you enable `Redirection URL` in the settings page then it will redirect immediately after clicking on the Begin Migration button.
+Thank you screen will not come.
+* Enabling `Show Domain Field` will add a new input field that will concat with the redirection url with this query parameter `?domain=<value of the input field>`

+## Changelog

+#### 1.0.0 - 30 October 2023
+- NEW - Initial Release.

+#### 1.0.1 - 28 June 2024
+- NEW - Email disabling feature added.
+- NEW - Domain field added.

+#### 1.0.2 - 16 July 2024
+- NEW - Domain field placeholder added.
+- FIX - Fixed redirection immediately instead of showing thank you screen.